SikuliX/SikuliX-Docs/src/main/resources/docs/source/index.rst

 SikuliX at the top supports scripting via SikuliX IDE (a basic script editor allowing to load, edit, save and run scripts).

-The first scripting language is Python (language level 2.5 (stable) and 2.7 being in a beta state, but rather complete) supported by the Jython interpreter package.
+The first scripting language is Python (language level 2.7) supported by the `Jython interpreter<http://www.jython.org>`_.

-As a second scripting language Ruby (language level 1.9/2.0) can be used, which internally is supported by the JRuby interpreter package.
+As a second scripting language Ruby (language level 1.9/2.0) can be used, which internally is supported by the `JRuby interpreter<http://jruby.org>`_.

 Principally it is possible to implement more scripting languages, if some Java or JVM based interpreter package is available for that (possible candidates: BeanShell, Scala, JavaScript, ...).